noahiscool13/ExplodedAssemblySmooth/README.md

 ### How to use it:

-Check the 'example.fcstd' provided, and see this [workflow video](https://www.youtube.com/watch?v=t72qdG772Q8&feature=youtu.be)
+Check the 'example.fcstd' provided and watch this [workflow video](https://www.youtube.com/watch?v=t72qdG772Q8&feature=youtu.be)

 ##### Previous version: